 The ExxonMobil Medical Plan is a welfare plan under ERISA providing medical benefits.

 The Plan's fiscal year ends on December 31.

 Collective bargaining agreements

 The Medical Plan is maintained pursuant to one or more collective bargaining agreements and if a particular Employer is a sponsor.
-A copy is available for examination from the Administrator-Benefits upon written request.
+Copies of applicable collective bargaining agreements are available for examination from the Administrator-Benefits upon written request.

 Eligibility for participation in the ExxonMobil Medical Plan by represented Employees is governed by local bargaining requirements.